puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

   "DWF": {
     "PROBLEM_TYPE": {
       "DESCRIPTION": {
-        "eng": "String description of issue"
+        "eng": "String description of issue, OR you can use the CWE OR the OWASP" }
-      }
     },
     "IMPACT": {